trigger-segfault/trigger-segfault.github.io/libraries.md

     title: "TriggersTools.Build.BuildTime"
     url: https://github.com/trigger-death/TriggersTools.Build
     image: /libraries/previews/build-time-128.png
     description: "Automatically assigns an AssemblyBuildTimeAttribute to the assembly during the beginning of the build.
-Build time can be aquired through extension methods such as Assembly.GetBuildTime() with AssemblyBuildTimeExtensions in the namespace TriggersTools.Build.
+Build time can be acquired through extension methods such as Assembly.GetBuildTime() with AssemblyBuildTimeExtensions in the namespace TriggersTools.Build.
 Unlike relying on the linker time, (which already no longer works in .NET Core 1.1 and later), this method guarantees that the build time will be present as long as it was compiled with MSBuild."
   -
     title: "TriggersTools.Build.CopyrightYear"
     url: https://github.com/trigger-death/TriggersTools.Build